Sustainability Direction Performance Indicators (SDPIs)

 We have set the Med-term Priorities for Astellas, Initiatives, and Our Commitments by FY2025 as for the two pillars relating to the 9 material issues and Environmental Sustainability issues in our Sustainability Direction.
 Based on our commitments, we continue to steadily promote our Sustainability Direction by setting Sustainability Directions Performance Indicators(SDPIs) and disclosing measurable and appropriate tangible actions.

-- In principle, the scope of coverage is global, and performance for the period indicated is disclosed
+- In principle, the scope of coverage is global, and performance for the period or as of the end date indicated is disclosed

 - Information about pharmaceutical products(including products currently in development) which is included in this SDPIs report is not intended to constitute an advertisement or medical advice